-Design evolution We held our first road of public consultation in June and are grateful for the feedback received from the community at our event and via our website.
-Following this feedback period, we have completed further auroyes and assessments on the after.
-The findings from this work, together with feedback from the first round of consultation, has resulted in a number of design changes, which are set our as part of this second round of consultation.
+Design evolution

+We held our first round of public consultation

+in June and are grateful for the feedback

+received from the commently at our event

+and via our website.
+Following this feedback

+period, we have completed further surveys and

+assessments on the site.
+The findings from this

+work, together with feedback from the first

+round of consultation, has resulted in a number

+of design change, which are set out as part

+of this second round of consultation.